adityaramesh/aws_dns/README.md

 # Obtaining Your Credentials

 To use the Route 53 API, you will need access to your AWS Account ID.
-You will alos need to create a secret access key, if you do not have one already.
+You will also need to create a secret access key, if you do not have one already.
 To do either of these things, navigate to [this webpage][security_credentials].
 To obtain your AWS Account ID, open the "Account Identifiers" tab at the bottom of the page.
 Create an access key using the "Access Keys" tab.
 You may want to